 Secrets and Lies

-Once you know, the problem is easy fixed, but if you are an occasional Makefile user you may experience some bad hours seeking what the heck is going on.
+Once you know, the problem is easily fixed, but if you are an occasional Makefile user you may experience some bad hours seeking what the heck is going on.

-Hiding isn’t always bad – you need to hide details for abstraction, consider complex objects as black boxes to simplify their handling.
-One of the three pillars of OOP is “encapsulation”, that basically translates as data opaqueness, the object user is not allowed to peek inside the used object.
+Hiding isn’t always bad – you need to hide details for abstraction and consider complex objects as black boxes to simplify their handling.
+One of the three pillars of OOP is “encapsulation”, which basically translates as data opaqueness, the object user is not allowed to peek inside the used object.

-The question rising is – how much “hiding” is good and how much is wrong?
+The question arises – how much “hiding” is good and how much is wrong?

-The C compiler is hiding away from the programmer the nits and bits of assembly programming so that he/she can think to the problem with a higher level set of primitives (variables instead of registers, struct instead of memory and so on).
+The C compiler is hiding away from the programmer the nits and bits of assembly programming so that he/she can think of the problem with a higher level set of primitives (variables instead of registers, struct instead of memory, and so on).

 If you want to go up with the abstraction level you must accept two things: